Anti Phishing Training

 Include third-party entities

-Although often forgotten, third-party entities such as contractors or service providers are essential to the anti-phishing strategy.
-Since such entities often have access to your company’s data or manage your systems, a successful phishing attack against them can devastate your company.
+Although often forgotten, third-party entities such as contractors or service providers are essential to your anti-phishing strategy.
+Since such entities often have access to your company's data or manage your systems, a successful phishing attack against them can devastate your organization.

 Organize interactive training

 Interactivity includes training modules that ask users to actively participate via clicking, answer quizzes, drag & drop answers, ask questions, and so on.
-While it might sound unnecessary, making anti-phishing training more interactive has several benefits, such as:
+While it might sound unnecessary, making anti-phishing training more interactive has several benefits:

 • Participants must be attentive and actively interact with the content instead of passively listening.